dtudk/pythonsupport-page/docs/index.rst

 .. todo::

-   what is a terminal, how to open, how to download, very basic things navigate a terminal.
+   check that the dropdown actually works, also look into css settings for makeing it look prettier

 .. todo::

-   download button for code blocks
+   what is a terminal, how to open, how to download, very basic things navigate a terminal.

 .. toctree::
    :maxdepth: 3